 Parenting in a Diverse WorldParents

-This article was co-authored by Joanna Lee Williams PhD, Associate Professor at the University of Virginia Curry School of Education and expert advisor to the CPTC and Andrew Pool PhD, CPTC’s Research Associate.
+This article was co-authored by Joanna Lee Williams PhD, Associate Professor at the University of Virginia Curry School of Education and expert advisor to the CPTC and Andrew Pool PhD, CPTC’s Senior Research Manager.

 Modern Day Parenting